 - Quantity of Category: This option gives you the ability to choose categories you can use to set the price adjustment.
 This is helpful in the event that you want to give a particular product a discount when X number of items from a certain category have been added to cart.

 - Rule Processing Mode: “Bulk” will apply the rule on all products, ‘Special Offer’ will apply it to a predefined sum.

 - Dates: Set a date range for when you want to apply the prices.

 In the end, the table rates with the product rules should be characterized.
-These will vary marginally if you’ve selected “Bulk” or ‘Special Offer’.
+These will vary markedly if you’ve selected “Bulk” or ‘Special Offer’.

-- Maximum Quantity: Quantities in the cart must be less or equivalent to this amount for the particular change to apply.
+- Maximum Quantity: Quantities in the cart must be fewer or equivalent to this amount for the change to apply.
 You can use a * to make an unlimited upper bound.

 - Type: The kind of discount to apply.
-Price discount will markdown by the exact sum you enter, the rate will discount by the percentage, and fixed price will fix the price of the item to what you enter.
+Price discount will mark down by the exact sum you enter, the rate will mark down by the percentage, and fixed price will fix the price of the item to what you enter.

 - Amount: The amount of discount.

 - Purchase: This is the number of items the client needs to buy in order to get the discount.